bluz71/bluz71.github.io/_posts/2017-12-22-browser-navigation-in-react-components.md

   }
 ```

-Note, the URL page parameter, stored in `this.params`, is the only state we
+The URL page parameter, stored in `this.params`, is the only state we need to
-need to push into history.
-This SPA will only change when a user clicks through
+push into history.
+This SPA will only change when a user clicks through pages,
-pages, hence the page parameter is the only state we need to record in history.
+hence the page parameter is the only state we need to record in browser
+history.

-In the push call the first parameter (`'/'` above) should be the actual URL of
+Note, in the `push` call the first parameter (`'/'` above) should be the actual
-your component.
-In this application BookList will be mounted at the root URL.
+URL of your component.
+In this simple application `BookList` will be mounted at
+the root URL.

 Preventing render when location changes
 =======================================

-Note a minor issue here is that the BooksList component will be rendered twice
+A minor issue above is that the `BooksList` component will now be rendered
-when `handlePageChange` is invoked, once when `this.props.history.push` is
+twice when `handlePageChange` is invoked, once when `this.props.history.push`
-called and once in the `fetchBooks` function when `setState` is called.
-In our
+is called and once in the `fetchBooks` function when `setState` is called.
+In
-example pushing state into history will **always** be followed a fetch records.
+our example pushing state into history will **always** be followed
-Let's use the React lifecycle method `componentShouldUpdate` to ignore
+`fetchBooks`.
+Lets use the React lifecycle method `componentShouldUpdate` to
-locations changes:
+ignore locations changes:

 ```javascript
   shouldComponentUpdate(nextProps) {